immuni-app/immuni-documentation/Technology Description.md

 **One Time Password (OTP).** A random, ten-character code used to authenticate calls between the Mobile Client and the Exposure Ingestion Service while uploading TEKs, Exposure Detection Summaries, Exposure Infos, and the user’s Province of Domicile.
 The code is generated on the Mobile Client and then authorised by a Healthcare Operator via the OTP Service.
 It expires after a defined interval.

 **OTP Service.** See [Architecture](#architecture).

+**Province of Domicile.** Different areas in Italy are managing the emergency differently, and the advice users receive may vary based on where they are located.
+To protect the user’s privacy, the App only asks for the province in which they live.
+This happens during the onboarding process.

 **Received Signal Strength Indicator (RSSI).** The power of a radio signal as measured at the receiving end of the transmission.